-T{EX} handles fonts in math formulas by 16 font families 10 , and each family has three fonts: \textfont, \scriptfont and \scriptscriptfont.
+TEX handles fonts in math formulas by 16 font families 10, and each family has three fonts: \textfont, \scriptfont and \scriptscriptfont.

 LuaTeX-ja's handling of Japanese fonts in math formulas is similar; Table 14 shows counterparts to TeX's primitives for math font families.
-There is no relation between the value of \fam and that of \jfam; with appropriate settings, you can set both \fam and \jfam to the same value.
-Here $\langle \textit{jfont_cs} \rangle$ in the argument of $\underline{\textit{jatextfont}}$ etc. is a control sequence which is defined by \jfont, i.e., a horizontal Japanese font.
+There is no relation between the value of \fam and that of \jfam; with appropriate settings, one can set both \fam and \jfam to the same value.
+Here $\langle jfont_cs \rangle$ in the argument of jatextfont etc. is a control sequence which is defined by \jfont, i.e., a horizontal Japanese font.